 This house and others in the second village were sold into private ownership in the late 1990s, following the increased urbanisation of Mount Crosby and the decreased need to house waterworks employees in the area.
-The house was extended in 2007 and 2013.
+A carport was added in 1997 and the deck altered in 2000.